Eaux Claires: 2018

-On November 15, 2017 the fourth edition of the festival was announced and tickets went on sale immediately, alongside a cryptic 29-minute audio file Please Listen #1 that included voice recordings and music clips.
+On November 15, 2017 the fourth edition of the festival was announced.
+Tickets went on sale immediately, alongside a 29-minute audio file "Please Listen #1" that included voice recordings and music clips.
 A second audio collection called Please Listen #2 was released alongside several Instagram posts with videos featuring discussions about The National and Sharon Van Etten performing.

 The organizers later revealed that there would be no "marketed lineup" for this fourth year of the festival, though through his Twitter feed Justin declared many of the bands from the Please Listen podcasts as being highly likely, while later making note that they've not "announced anything".
 The week before the festival started Vernon noted "you could find out basically everyone who's playing if you really wanted to", and soon after the official Eaux Claires app started publishing playlist that seemed to confirm many of the hinted artists, though the official release of the lineup didn't occur until the day of the festival.

-The final band list included headliners The National, Big Red Machine, Pussy Riot, and People's Mixtape.
+The final band list included headliners The National, Big Red Machine, Pussy Riot, and PEOPLE Mixtape (a collaborative covers/dance project led by Vernon).
 Additional acts included main stage sets from Wye Oak, Serengeti, Sharon Van Etten, Kevin Morby, Moses Sumney, Noname, Phoebe Bridgers, with acoustic performances from Hiss Golden Messenger, Dirty Projectors, and late night sets from Low, Mouse on Mars, and Marijuana Deathsquads.
 Additionally Phoebe Bridgers, Julien Baker, and Gordi regularly made appearances similar to 2017's Artists in Residence program.

 Reception for 2018 was mixed, with some fans enthusiastically embracing the model and others frustrated by the final product.
 In the press the reviews were also mixed, focusing on both logistical and creative components including the lack of big-name acts compared to prior years, multiple sets ending early including Big Red Machine, and scheduling concerns that led to some sets being "drowned out" by music from other stages.
 Well-received elements included a hidden DJ booth in the woods, and The National's headlining set.

 During the festival, a booklet was released with an interview festival organizer Michael Brown, declaring: "...We don’t want more people.
 We want less [sic] people."

-Post-2018
+Expanding the pre-festival offerings in 2018 included downtown ticketed Prex Claires and OXBEAUX II events including artists such as Hiss Golden Messenger, Spank Rock, and Mouse on Mars.

+2019-2025 hiatus

 On December 10, 2018, the festival organizers revealed that the festival would "take a year off" for 2019, with a planned relaunch of the festival on a different site with a new format in 2020.
 "Ultimately, we want a better experience – not just for us, but for everyone."
-As of 2022, the future of the festival remained uncertain—to date, no future plans or dates have been announced.